SanjaySujir7/SanjaySujir7/README.md

 - 👋 Hi, I’m @SanjaySujir7
 - 👀 I’m interested in ...
-Python , Web Development
+Python , Web Development, Game development, Machine Learning
-- 🌱 I’m currently learning ...
-React

 <!---
 SanjaySujir7/SanjaySujir7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.